kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 ## Some other notes:

-1. There are around 30 pages left in Torquay pdf that are not coded yet.
+1. There are around 30 pages left in Torquay pdf that are not coded yet (pages 185-216 of the color version of the Torquay scans).
 If they are relevant, then I guess schedule 16 is needed.
 But we can decide it after I finish the coding part.

+   + Ross' s file ends at Torquay schedule_15_34.pdf, which corresponds to page 184 of the original Torquay file, the original file ends at page 216.

-2. Although it is not the priority right now, I happened to find out that in the Annecy pdf file, from page 413, the files is written in French.
+2. Although it is not the priority right now, I happened to find out that in the Annecy pdf file, from page 249, the files is written in French.
 I am not sure whether it is new information or repeated one with just a change of language, so for now I will just leave it there and look into it when doing the step 1 later.

+   * Kristy's response: Page 249 in Annecy.pdf is the beginning of the French copy of the earlier English version.
+If you ever run into French and need to check, just let me know--it's very easy for me to do as I am proficient in French.